Eduart80/Lab1-Dynamic-Content-creation/readme.md

 After title of article and the data is cashed, i create element('span') for me to output textContent item name and price

 - How did you handle invalid input for product name or price?
+I used the same event listener inisiated by click.
+Integrated with some logic for output, the diference was how you get the data from input fields, wich in this case was "userEntry.value"

 - What challenges did you face when implementing the remove functionality?<br>
 Mostly errors/retry was on finding the right element